rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 my-special-cluster-pool-3hkcw   Ready    <none>   3h29m   v1.19.3
 ```

 As you can see, we can interact with our cluster right now through `kubectl`, so that means we can deploy some services!

-As you might remember from the previous blog post and what you can see back in your Terraform configuration, is that we deployed two services:
+In the previous blog post and what you can see back in your Terraform configuration, is that we deployed two services through Helm:

-1. Traefik
+- Traefik
-2. cert-manager
+- cert-manager

 So let's see if they are up and running in our cluster without any errors.
 Let's check Traefik first.